mjy122333/BAKE/README.md

 # BAKE
-This is the repository for our paper: Untying the Reversal Curse via Bidirectional Language Model Editing ([arxiv](https://arxiv.org/pdf/2310.10322.pdf)).
+This is the repository for our paper: Untying the Reversal Curse via Bidirectional Language Model Editing.

 ## Overview
 **Model editing** aims to adjust an initial base model's $(f_\theta)$ behavior($x_e \rightarrow y_e$) on the particular edit descriptor $[x_e, y_e]$ efficiently.